The 2021 NFL Draft will be a great event for teams to start building for their future. Here is the Warren Jackson 2021 NFL Draft profile.

 2019 Stats: 77 receptions, 1,119 receiving yards, eight touchdowns catches, 14.5 yards per catch (in 10 games played)

-After the cancellation of the fall football season by the Mountain West Conference, Warren Jackson decided to leave Colorado State.
-Jackson will prepare for the 2021 NFL Draft after developing nicely for the Rams over the last few seasons.
+After the initial cancellation of the fall football season by the Mountain West Conference, Warren Jackson decided to leave Colorado State.
+Jackson prepared for the 2021 NFL Draft after developing nicely for the Rams over the last few seasons.

 Although he had offers to Power 5 conference schools, Jackson was rated as a three-star prospect and chose to go to Colorado State.
 As a freshman, Jackson played sparingly and totaled 15 receptions for 265 yards and two touchdowns.
 The Rams went 7-6 that season.
 His play improved in his second season on campus, as he had 32 catches for 405 yards and four touchdowns.
 Unfortunately, Colorado State would only be able to win three games that season.
 He was one of the most improved players in the country as a junior, when he posted 77 catches for 1,119 yards and eight touchdowns.
 They picked up four wins on the season, which left them ineligible for a bowl game.